-Keep in mind that Hicham and I were bike messengers in San Francisco (read “Our Tale“) so “safe” with respect to traffic and urban riding is subjective.
+Hicham and I were bike messengers in San Francisco so “safe” with respect to traffic and urban riding is relative.
 There are however, a few unique features to watch out for as a cyclist in Granada.

 WAX During Semana Santa, the processions are often mounted with burning and more importantly, dripping candles.
 The wax that lands on the streets transforms them into gigantic urban Slip ‘n Slides so staying upright becomes tenuous.
 Add in a little characteristic Semana Santa rain and it’s the Ice Follies…if the Ice Follies were produced by Rob Dyrdek.